 The name “Jesus” means “the Lord is our salvation” and the name “Immanuel” means “God with us.”
 Both of these names for our Lord are given in today’s passage from Matthew’s account of the Christmas story.
 We saw in the last post in verses 1-17 that Jesus is called the “Christ” or “Anointed One” because He is the Messiah, the Promised King of Israel who will one day rule over this whole world with perfect justice and righteousness.
 Now we are shown the other important parts of Jesus’ mission on earth.
 He came to save us from our sins, and He saved us by becoming one of us, still fully God yet now also fully human, too.
 The high King of heaven is not a cold and distant ruler.
 No, King Jesus loved us so much that He was willing to temporarily set aside the glories of heaven to be born a man and go through all the hardships of life that we face in this sin-cursed world.
-He is a personal God who comes to be with every one of His disciples.
+He obeyed the Father’s plan to very end, even being willing to die for our sins on a blood-stained cross just to rescue us.
+Our God is a personal God who comes to be with every one of His disciples.
 He does this by putting His Holy Spirit, the Comforter, inside every Christian when they come to believe and trust in Jesus for salvation.

 Questions to Think About

 1. Have you thanked God recently for saving you from your sins?
 It is certainly not healthy to constantly walk around thinking about sins that we have already confessed (admitted to God) and repented of (turned away from).
 However, whenever we read a verse like Matthew 1:21 – “He will save His people from their sins” – it can be good for our souls to take a moment to thank God again for rescuing us from the punishment and power that sin once held over us.
 The more that we hate our sin, the more that we love Jesus for dying to save us from it.